frankcohen/HalloweenFlames/README.md

-# HalloweenFlames
+# Halloween Flames
-Fun Maker STEM project for kids and their parents
+I do a fun Halloween prank in front of my house.
+In 2023 I did a fun maker STEM project for kids and their parents.

+## How It Works

 I offer children and adults a folded-paper fortune from a bowl.
 They take one.
 The paper has no writing on it.
 They show it to me, and I tell them "Oh, it must be broken, shall I fix it?"
 When they say yes I turn and hold the paper to the bottom of a long PVC pipe.
 I press a button to start an animated flame that goes up and to the sky.
 While they look upwards I swap the paper for a real fortune paper.
 The fortune papers have fun sayings like "Oh no!
 Someone is going to tell you they like you!"